 Spring is in the air!
-While some of the country is still expecting snow, for those of us in Austin, TX, it’s time to pull out the shorts and sandals.
-Whatever the temperature, as the new season approaches, it’s time to think about spring cleaning.
+As the new season approaches, it’s time to think about spring cleaning.
 And if that doesn’t excite you, consider this: Decluttering and cleaning are actually good for you!

 For optimal health, you need a healthy environment that includes clean air, water, body products, and cleaning products.
 This requires us to detox our environment and our bodies.
 Detoxing your body means moving toxic foods and chemicals out through your detoxing organs including your colon, your liver, and your skin.
 My Acetyl Glutathione can help your body tremendously with detoxification from all the toxins we are exposed to in our environment.

 Along with a detoxed body, you also need to detox your home.
 I discuss the importance of detoxification in Pillar 3 of The Myers Way®, where I talk about taming the toxins.
 However, there’s a mental component of detoxification as well.
 This can be the most difficult part.